 • In a large casserole, heat the olive oil and add the onions over medium heat.
 Cover with a lid and leave the onions until they are soft and translucent, about 10 min.
 This will allow to sweat the onions.

-• Once you’ve sweated the onions, place the chicken, the spices, the garlic, salt and pepper in the casserole and turn the chicken occasionally until the chicken skin is lightly cooked, about 10-15 min.
+• Once you’ve sweated the onions, place the chicken, the garlic, the spices, salt and pepper in the casserole and turn the chicken occasionally to lightly brown it , about 10-15 min.

 • Pour a cup of water (240 ml) in the casserole and place the coriander bouquet on top of the chicken over medium heat.
-Bring to the boil and cover with a lid over low medium heat.
-Leave until the chicken is cooked, about 40 min.
+Bring to the boil and cover with a lid over medium-low heat.
+Leave until the chicken is cooked, about 50 min.

 • Meanwhile, remove the flesh from the preserved lemon and finely chop the lemon (discard the flesh).

-• Add the chopped preserved lemon and the olives to the onions, stir to combine and leave over low medium heat for 10 min.
+• Add the chopped preserved lemon and the olives to the onions, stir to combine and leave over medium-low heat for 10 min.

 • To serve place the chicken back in the casserole to warm it up over medium heat.
 Serve hot and enjoy with a side of rice, couscous or bread.

 • Some people cook the flesh of the preserved lemon along with the onions in the beginning of the recipe, it’s a good way of recycling the flesh.
 For some reason my mom doesn't like it, she thinks it makes the tagine more acidic, so I never tried this method.
 Feel free to give it a go.
 I am planning on trying it next time!

 • If you’ve used a whole chicken and are left with chicken liver, add it to the sauce after you discard the cooked chicken from the casserole.
 Once the liver is cooked, mash the liver in the casserole and stir the sauce to mix the onions and the liver, it will add a nice "livery" taste to the sauce.
 That is, if you like liver.